monome/docs/grid/studies/seamstress/index.md

 ### connection

 `g = grid.connect()` creates a device table `g`, which inherits a collection of methods (demarcated with `:`) and functions designed to handle grid communication.
-We use *methods* to send commands to the grid and we use *functions* to parse what comes back.
+For grid, we'll use *methods* to send commands to the grid and we use *functions* to parse what comes back.

 ### key input